gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

                 .. tab-item:: Q1

-                    Adjust the code above to turn on columns 1 to 3 and rows 0 and 4.
+                    Adjust the code above to turn on pixels that are in both columns 1 to 3 and rows 0 and 4.

                     .. code-block:: python